 Increased interaction.
 The highlight of agile testing are teams, people and interactions.
 Team members closely communicate about any setbacks, preferences for specific tools, and methodologies.
 Testers also interact with developers, business analysts, as well as with the Scrum Master and Product Owner during their sprints.
 These interactions make the process of testing to be agile.

 High-quality product.
-Unlike with traditional testing where the product is tested at the end of the development, testing begins at the start of the project.
+Unlike with traditional testing where the product is tested at the end of the development, testing in agile begins at the start of the project.
 In this way, testers can fix any issues in the middle of the project.
 In an agile setting, testers are in close communication with developers.
 Testers and developers are equally involved in the process and their skills are put to good use.
 There’s continuous feedback and any bugs can easily be removed.
 What’s more, testers and developers are in communication with the customer who can give their input to help them develop a high-quality product.

 Faster delivery.
 With waterfall testing, the testing of the product takes place at the end of the development.
 If anything needs altering, the project starts from the beginning.
 This might result in delayed delivery.
 When teams use agile in testing, there’s continuous feedback and communication.
 The development process consists of separate sprints and testers can fix errors in the middle of the project.
 The end result?
 Faster and timely delivery of a high-quality product.